CaioWF/CaioWF/README.md

 ## It is a pleasure to see you here! 👋

 I am CaioWF, currently pursuing a bachelor's degree in software engineering at [Federal University of Ceará] (http://www.ufc.br/).
-I am a technology enthusiast.
-I am always open to collaborating on innovative projects and ideas.
+I am a technology enthusiast and I am always open to collaborating on innovative projects and ideas.

 ## 🛠 Skills